andynik/math-domains-comp-24/README.md

 ## License

 This project is licensed under the MIT License.
-You are free to use, modify, and distribute the code with proper attribution.